Matt is a Research Scientist at Google.

 - AUTOSTITCH.
 The first fully automatic 2D image stitcher.
 Try the free demo for Windows or Mac OSX.

 - Interactive Image Segmentation using a GMMRF model.
 Image matting and compositing using statistical models of texture.

-I was CTO of Cloudburst Research Inc from 2009-2015.
+I was a Founder and CTO of Cloudburst Research Inc (2009-2015).
 Cloudburst developed mobile versions of AutoStitch for iPhone, iPad and Android.

-My work on panoramic stitching appears in several commercial products, including Autopano Pro, Calico Panorama and Serif Panorama Plus.
+My previous work on panoramic stitching appeared in several commercial products, including Autopano Pro, Calico Panorama and Serif Panorama Plus.

 I have also contributed to several Microsoft products including Photosynth and MSR Image Composite Editor.

 - Spring 2020: UW CSE P576 Computer Vision

 - Chicago Sun. "iPhone camera apps that will bring out your best photographer".
 July 14 2011.